paulrenenichols/alva/_docs/phases/10-separate-user-tables.md

 ### End-to-End Tests
 1. Admin invites themselves to web app
-2. New user invited and registers
+2. New user invited and registers with password
+3. Web users can login with email/password
+4. Admin users can login with email/password
-3. Both apps function independently
+5. Both apps function independently

 ---